Evan-Tyo/Blog/content/documents/general/supabase-setup/index.md

 ![Supabase New Project Form](img/supabase_new_project_form.png) {class="custom-image-size-class"}

 Click "Create new project" to finalize the form.
+The page will then redirect to the newly created project dashboard for the new account.

 ---